b5g-ex/bdds/README.md

 ## Use with Nerve Project

-You don't need to do nothing spetial, just install bdds by adding to deps.
+Just install bdds by adding to deps.
 Then specify `MIX_TARGET`, make firmware like below

 ```